 - we are, increasingly, recognising the importance of off exchange activity to this process and there is a trend to push for transparency in the markets.
 Instruments that have traditionally stood outside the core public markets are now being pulled into transparency

 While we may all breathe a sign of relief that MiFID II has reached political agreement, MiFID and MAR are not the end of the story.
-We will continue to need to adapt to market behavior, actors and structures.
-Benchmarks and off exchange mechanisms are one example of where future improvements to the price formation process may be found
+We will continue to need to adapt to market behaviour, actors and structures.
+Benchmarks and off exchange mechanisms are one example of where future improvements to the price formation process may be found.